alex-petrenko/sample-factory/docs/environment-integrations/dmlab.md

 ### Running Experiments

-Run DMLab experiments with the scripts in `sf_examples.dmlab_examples`.
+Run DMLab experiments with the scripts in `sf_examples.dmlab`.

 Example of training in the DMLab watermaze environment for 1B environment steps